Does Listening To Classical Music Make You Smarter? Tuesday January 4 2022, 8:00 AM

 Music can have tons of positive benefits on our health.
 So much so that many people like to think that listening to certain types of music can actually make you smarter.
 Especially if it's classical music!

-In 1993, Frances Rauscher, Gordon Shaw, and Catherine Ky did an investigation on the effects of listening to Mozart on a person's spatial reasoning.
+In 1993, Frances Rauscher, Gordon Shaw, and Catherine Ky investigated the effects of listening to Mozart on a person's spatial reasoning.

 The results were since then highly fabricated, and the creators of the original study have stressed that listening to Mozart has no effect on a person's general intelligence.